Attack on Titan: Humanity in Chains

-Attack on Titan: Humanity in Chains (進撃の巨人～人類最後の翼～, Shingeki no Kyojin ~Jinrui Saigo no Tsubasa~), known in Europe as Shingeki no Kyojin: Humanity in Chains, is an action game developed and published by Spike Chunsoft for the Nintendo 3DS, based on Hajime Isayama's Attack on Titan manga series.
+Attack on Titan: Humanity in Chains (進撃の巨人～人類最後の翼～, Shingeki no Kyojin ~Jinrui Saigo no Tsubasa~), known in Europe as Attack on Titan: Humanity in Chains, is an action game developed and published by Spike Chunsoft for the Nintendo 3DS, based on Hajime Isayama's Attack on Titan manga series.
 The game was originally released in Japan on December 5, 2013, with an updated version, Attack on Titan: Jinrei Saigo no Tsubasa CHAIN, released on December 4, 2014.
 This version of the game was localized by Atlus and released on the Nintendo eShop in North America on May 12, 2015, and in Europe on July 2, 2015.

 Gameplay

 The game casts players in role of characters from the Attack on Titan series, or a character they created, as they take hold of three-dimensional maneuver gear to attack Titans, giants that hunt and devour humans.
 The game's most recent iteration features a single player story mode, local and online multiplayer, and Circle Pad Pro support.